 These are the differences between a caisson and a pile

-There are several differences between a caisson and a pile, despite the fact that both have a great similarity, this is because both are structural elements that are in charge of cementing, therefore, they fulfill the same function.
+There are several differences between a caisson and a pile, even though both have a great similarity, this is because both are structural elements that are in charge of cementing, therefore, they fulfill the same function.

-They are part of the foundation of a structure, and are responsible for transmitting the loads of the structure to a stratum of the land of the work that has the necessary bearing capacity.
+They are part of the foundation of a structure and are responsible for transmitting loads of the structure to a stratum of the land of the work that has the necessary bearing capacity.

-These types are used in order to reach a work zone.
+These types are used to reach a work zone.

 The piles are generally used in buildings that have high heights and that are therefore exposed to strong winds or are also used in constructions that require elements that work by traction, such as, for example, cable structures, or any other type of structure that is anchored in the ground.